 Hospital Nutrition Services

-If you get care at a Johnston Health hospital, you’ll receive a screening for malnutrition (lack of nutrients).
+If you get care at a UNC Health Johnston hospital, you’ll receive a screening for malnutrition (lack of nutrients).
 When necessary, a dietitian will meet with you or your care team to help you get the right nutrition during and after your hospital stay.

 A dietitian may also refer you to other experts who can help you live a healthy life: